Planning a long commute to work? Here’s how you know if it’s too far

 Does it seem unrealistic?

-If you’re not entirely sure, you should have a run-through before your working day to get yourself ready for game time.
-This way, not only are you mentally prepared, but you’re not going to be regretting the decision halfway through the journey.
+If you’re unsure, you should have a run-through before your working day to prepare for game time.
+This way, not only are you mentally prepared, but you won’t regret the decision halfway through the journey.

 Or worse, when you arrive at where you need to be.